-This is definitely my type of recipe.
-It’s quick, uses a lot of fresh ingredients, is filling and flavorful!
-This pasta packs protein (white beans and parmesan), veggies (tomatoes and spinach) and carbohydrates (pasta), making it a great one-dish meal.
-You can serve it up as is (vegetarian) or add some sliced grilled chicken for the carnivores.
+This Tuscan White Bean Pasta is definitely my type of recipe.
+It’s quick, uses a lot of fresh ingredients, is very filling, and flavorful.
+This pasta packs protein (white beans and parmesan), veggies (tomatoes and spinach), and carbohydrates (pasta), making it a great one-dish meal.
+You can serve it up as is for a lighter main dish, or add some sliced grilled chicken to make it a bit more filling.

 Tuscan White Bean Pasta

-- Fill a large pot about half way with water and place on the stove to boil.
-Once it reaches a rolling boil, add the pasta and cook according to the package directions (boil for 7-10 minutes).
-Drain the pasta in a colander once it is cooked al dente (slightly firm).
+Fill a large pot with water and place over high heat to bring it to a boil.
+Once boiling, add the pasta and cook according to the package directions (boil for 7-10 minutes).
+Drain the pasta in a colander.

-- While you’re waiting for the water to boil, mince the garlic.
-In a large skillet, heat the olive oil and butter over medium heat.
-Add the garlic and let it simmer for about a minute (it should be all bubbly in the oil and butter).
+While you’re waiting for the water to boil, mince the garlic.
+Heat the olive oil and butter in a large skillet over medium-low heat.
+Add the garlic and sauté for about a minute, or until it has softened and become very fragrant.

 Step By Step Photos